pippinbarr/cart253/topics/drawing/drawing-shapes.md

 1. __Download and unzip__ the template project again if you need to
 2. __Rename__ the main folder from `template-p5-project` to something like `drawing-experiments`
-3. __Open__ the `drawing-experiments` folder in Atom so you're ready to work on it as a project
+3. __Open__ the `drawing-experiments` folder in VS Code so you're ready to work on it as a project

-__Note__: if you want to, you could move your `drawing-experiments` folder into your `cc1` repository inside a `sandboxes` folder and then commit and push your changes as you work.
+__Note__: if you want to, you could move your `drawing-experiments` folder into your `cart253-2023` repository inside a `sandboxes` folder and then commit and push your changes as you work.
 This way you could keep track of your progress as you try things out.
 This isn't required for these "sandbox" projects, but could be good practice.

 ---